luna-re/unity-graphview-port-connections-changed-callback/README.md

 ## Usage

-Registered callbacks will be invoked when a connection is added or removed to the port.
+Registered callbacks will be invoked when a connection is added or removed on the port.

 ```cs
 // Register callback